bwkingsnake/Kovaaks-Stat-Tracker/readme.txt

 -----------------------------------------------------------------------------------------------------------------------------------

-Training ideas using stats tracker
+Training ideas using stats tracker "theoritical"

 Session Goal Format

 Primary Goal

  .
-Score within +10% of your average in at least 3 runs .
+Score within +5% of your average in at least 3 runs .
 Focuses on consistency and improvement over time

 Stretch Goal

  .
-Hit +20% above your average at least once
+Hit +10 above your average at least once

 Fallback Goal